 - Adopting a child or placing a child for adoption or foster care

-- Losing other health coverage—due to losing job-based coverage, divorce, the end of an individual policy plan year in 2014, COBRA expiration, aging off a parent’s plan, losing eligibility for Medicaid or CHIP, and similar circumstances.
+- Losing other health coverage—due to losing job-based coverage, divorce, the end of an individual policy plan year, COBRA expiration, aging off a parent’s plan, losing eligibility for Medicaid, Medicare, or CHIP, and similar circumstances.
 Voluntarily ending coverage doesn’t qualify you for a special enrollment period.
 Neither does losing coverage that doesn’t qualify as minimum essential coverage.

 - Gaining citizenship

 - Gaining status as member of an Indian tribe.
 Members of federally recognized Indian tribes can sign up for or change plans once per month throughout the year.